History of Suresnes: Late Middle Ages

 From the 14th to the 19th century, Suresnes remained largely unchanged.
 By the end of the Middle Ages, however, the built-up area had expanded: the church district was joined by the “four banal” district, Rue d'En-Bas and Rue d'En-Haut.
 Bourgeois country houses for Parisian officials and magistrates were built around the village, sometimes including large gardens where these notables came to enjoy the peace of Suresnes while looking after their property.
 Urbanization was limited, however, and the push north towards Puteaux was not yet on the agenda.

 The Hundred Years' War disrupted the tranquility of Suresnes.
 In 1346, King Edward III of England set foot in France and his troops pillaged the area around Paris.
-No sources mention Suresnes in these destructions, but it's likely that these events had repercussions on the town.
-Later, the English king Henry VI confiscated a number of Suresnes lands and gave them to his secretary Étienne Bruneau, until the victory of Formigny in 1450.
+No sources mention Suresnes in these destructions, but these events likely had repercussions on the town.
+Later, the English king Henry VI confiscated many of Suresnes' lands and gave them to his secretary, Étienne Bruneau, until the victory of Formigny in 1450.

-Because of the destruction suffered by La Celle-Saint-Cloud during the war, the Abbey of Saint-Germain installed a provost-monk in Suresnes to manage the “provostry of La-Celle-Suresnes.”
-The administrative center of the estate thus moved to Suresnes, in premises that the abbey owned on the banks of the Seine.
+Because of the destruction suffered by La Celle-Saint-Cloud during the war, the Abbey of Saint-Germain installed a provost-monk in Suresnes to manage the "provostry of La-Celle-Suresnes".
+The administrative center of the estate thus moved to Suresnes, in premises owned by the abbey on the banks of the Seine.
 At the time, Suresnes was linked spiritually to Puteaux (parish of Saint-Leufroy) and administratively to La Celle-Saint-Cloud.

 Financially, its inhabitants remained destitute and bore crushing burdens, with the syndic trying in vain over the following centuries to challenge the religious tax.
 However, in a decree issued in September 1406, Charles VI, King of France, eased these burdens, noting the “such degree of poverty and indigence” of the Suresnois.
 Other sources from the late Middle Ages mention various controversies and conflicts linked to taxation and the use of the communal oven.
 The end of the Hundred Years' War was synonymous with ruin, pillage, and wasteland in the Paris region, with René Sordes noting that “Suresnes, surrounded as it was, could not be spared.”
 Once the war was over, the village returned to its wine-growing vocation.
 The winegrowers also devoted themselves to growing cereals and fodder (wheat, oats, and hay), useful for paying royalties and various taxes.